maggieschaffzin/URC_Gorgonian_Turbidity_Analysis/README.md

 Data for the stormwater, wastewater, and riverine outfall locations in Los Angeles come from the publicly available Los Angeles County Stormdrain System: https://pw.lacounty.gov/fcd/StormDrain/index.cfm

 # What is in this repository?
 Data folder: contains daily revised versions of R scripts for datasets created from historical datasets from the Vantuna Research Group (final version used is URC_Dataset_July_24.R).
-Shapefiles for California map figure also available in Data folder.
+Mapping folder: Shapefiles for California map figure from Chelsea M. Williams in this folder.
 Scripts folder: contains daily revised versions of R scripts for data analysis (final version used is July_24_Analyses.R) Figures folder: contains final figures created in R Studio and used for URC end of Summer Conference Poster 2024 This ReadME file describing data.